Business Growth Strategies Needs Purpose More Than Mission And Vision

 - Disengaged: Employees may find them lofty and unrelatable, leading to a disconnect between the statements and daily work.

-- Clearer Strategic Direction: Purpose and values act as a filter for decision-making, ensuring strategies.
+A clear purpose connects employees to the organization’s bigger picture, fostering a sense of ownership. - Clearer Strategic Direction: Purpose and values act as a filter for decision-making, ensuring strategies align with long-term goals.

 - Greater Adaptability: A well-defined purpose can guide strategic adjustments as circumstances change, while values ensure these changes stay true to the organization’s core identity.